AvalonSemiconductors/AS2650-bring-up/Bugs/README.md

 ### Workarounds
 Additional code must be wrapped around affected instructions to specifically check for these cases and correct them manually.

 Note: this only affects cases where the carry flag is needed in future operations, i.e. when adding 32-bit integers comprised of multiple words.
-Word sizes of 8 and, in the case of addition, 16 bits are not affected if the carry is not needed.
+Word sizes of 8 and, in the case of addition, 16 bits are not affected if the final carry is not needed further.